We ask you, humbly, to help us.

 "Michael LaSala, an associate professor of social work at Rutgers University, ... notes that:

 - An incident occurred in 2013 involving a same-sex couple returning as visitors to Canada to obtain a divorce.
 But otherwise, same-sex marriage is a inactive topic as far as the media is concerned.
-The term "Same-sex marriage" is not really used much; it is simply referred to as "marriage."
+The term "Same-sex marriage" is not really used much; such relationships are simply referred to as "marriage."

 In the rest of the World: